Nelgit007/alx-system_engineering-devops/0x00-shell_basics/README.md

-This directory contains a script that  long list all contents in a working directory This directory contains a script that list all files including hidden files This directory contains a script that list file digits only
+This directory contains a script that  long list all contents in a working directory This directory contains a script that list all files including hidden files This directory contains a script that list file digits only This directory contains a script that creates a new directory in /tmp